Aristophanes: Influence and legacy

 Latin translations of the plays by Andreas Divus (Venice 1528) were circulated widely throughout Europe in the Renaissance and these were soon followed by translations and adaptations in modern languages.
 Racine, for example, drew Les Plaideurs (1668) from The Wasps.
 Goethe (who turned to Aristophanes for a warmer and more vivid form of comedy than he could derive from readings of Terence and Plautus) adapted a short play Die Vögel from The Birds for performance in Weimar.
 Aristophanes has appealed to both conservatives and radicals in the nineteenth and twentieth centuries—Anatoly Lunacharsky, first Commissar of Enlightenment for the USSR in 1917, declared that the ancient dramatist would have a permanent place in proletarian theatre and yet conservative, Prussian intellectuals interpreted Aristophanes as a satirical opponent of social reform.
 The avant-gardist stage-director Karolos Koun directed a version of The Birds under the Acropolis in 1959 that established a trend in modern Greek history of breaking taboos through the voice of Aristophanes.

 The plays have a significance that goes beyond their artistic function, as historical documents that open the window on life and politics in classical Athens, in which respect they are perhaps as important as the writings of Thucydides.
 The artistic influence of the plays is immeasurable.
 They have contributed to the history of European theatre and that history in turn shapes our understanding of the plays.
-Thus for example the operettas of Gilbert and Sullivan can give us insights into Aristophanes' plays and similarly the plays can give us insights into the operettas.
+Thus for example the operettas of Gilbert and Sullivan can give us insights into Aristophanes's plays and similarly the plays can give us insights into the operettas.
 The plays are a source of famous sayings, such as "By words the mind is winged."

 Listed below are some of the many works influenced (more or less) by Aristophanes.